Pragatisharma100/Agentic-AI/Class12/README.md

 # "Check showtimes" → sends only [check_showtimes], if sufficient
 ```

+**Under the hood:** This middleware uses structured output — it asks a (potentially cheaper) model which tools are actually relevant to the current query, and only forwards that filtered subset to the main model call.

+---

 ### 2.9 Tool Error Middleware

 **Purpose:** Convert raw tool exceptions into clean, model-facing messages instead of leaking internal details.

+**Analogy:** Think of this like a friendly waiter who, when the kitchen makes a mistake, tells you "I'm so sorry, your dish will be ready in 5 more minutes" instead of shouting "The chef burned the steak!" to the entire restaurant.

 ```python
 from langchain.agents.middleware import ToolErrorMiddleware